John Huot: Minnesota House of Representatives

+Huot authored legislation to increase funding for the Minnesota Attorney General's office, to hire more prosecutors to work on criminal cases around the state.
+He was the only DFL legislator to vote against a ban on no-knock warrants during a 2022 Public Safety Committee hearing.

-Huot, a football and basketball referee, authored legislation that would fine unruly youth sports attendees, protecting coaches players and referees.
+A football and basketball referee, Huot authored legislation that would fine unruly youth sports attendees, protecting coaches players and referees.
 He sponsored legislation to give the Minnesota Zoo emergency funding during the COVID-19 pandemic.

-Huot, an EMT, has advocated for better conditions for volunteer EMT's in the face of declining volunteers.
-In a House committee, Huot supported legislation eliminating the statute of limitations on reporting sexual assault, speaking out about his experience being abused by a priest as a child.
+An EMT, Huot has advocated for better conditions for volunteer EMTs in the face of declining volunteers.
+He supported legislation eliminating the statute of limitations on reporting sexual assault, speaking out about having been abused by a priest as a child.

 Electoral history

 Personal life

 Huot and his wife, Angela, have three children.
 He resides in Rosemount, Minnesota.
 He is a Roman Catholic.